 Why is blockchain not secure?

-This means that data stored within the blockchain itself is highly secure.
+Blockchain is not immune to hacking, but being decentralized gives blockchain a better line of defense.
+To alter a chain, a hacker or criminal would need control of more than half of all computers in the same distributed ledger (unlikely, but may be explained later).
 One supposed guarantee of the security of a blockchain system is “decentralization”.
 If the copies of the blockchain are kept on a large, widely distributed network of nodes, there is no weak spot to attack, and it is difficult for anyone to accumulate enough computing power to subvert the network.

 But recent work by Sirer and his colleagues shows that neither bitcoin nor Ethereum is as decentralized as you might think.
 They found that the top four bitcoin mining operations had more than 53 percent of the system's average mining capacity per week.
 With the same measure, three Ethereum miners accounted for 61 percent.
-Blockchain transactions are also protected by cryptography.
-Each transaction is signed with a private key and can then be verified with a public key.
+The blockchain was created to be completely immutable, so once data is placed inside the blockchain, it cannot be manipulated.

 Leave a Comment